Which city is cheaper, Berlin or Riga?

 A large number of backpackers visit Berlin, as it is a very popular city for budget travelers.
 The city has no shortage of hostels to choose from, many of which organize activities and tours that guests can enjoy.

-Riga is a very popular city for students and younger travelers.
+Riga is very popular with students.
 The city's affordability and vibrant atmosphere make it a great spot for international students.
 There are many places to hang out and a lively nightlife scene that appeals to young travelers.

-The thorough and effecient public transit system of Berlin can take you anywhere.
-There transportation system is diverse and includes the S-Bahn, U-Bahn, buses, and trams.
+Berlin has a world-class public transit network to take passengers everywhere in the city.
+The transportation system is diverse and includes the S-Bahn, U-Bahn, buses, and trams.

 Riga is a very walkable city.
 The city is small enough that most areas can be explored on foot.

 Both Riga and Berlin have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Berlin than Riga.
+With generally more activities and things to do, visitors tend to spend more time in Berlin than in Riga.
+Usually, 2-4 days is a good amount of time for Riga, and 2-7 days is enough time in Berlin.

 Many travelers enjoy the museums and nightlife when visiting the destination of Riga.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.